PrefectHQ/prefect-collection-template/{{cookiecutter.collection_name}}/README.md

 ## Development lifecycle

+### CI Pipeline

 This collection comes with [GitHub Actions](https://docs.github.com/en/actions) for testing and linting.
 To add additional actions, you can add jobs in the `.github/workflows` folder.
+On PR, the pipeline will run linting via [`black`](https://black.readthedocs.io/en/stable/) and [`flake8`](https://flake8.pycqa.org/en/latest/) and unit tests via `pytest`.

+### Package and Publish

+GitHub actions will also handle packaging and publishing of your collection to [PyPI](https://pypi.org/) so other Prefect users can your collection in their flows.

+In order to publish to PyPI, you'll need a PyPI account and generate an API token to authenticate with PyPI when publishing new versions of your collection.
+The [PyPI documentation](https://pypi.org/help/#apitoken) outlines the steps needed to get an API token.

+Once you've obtained a PyPI API token, [create a GitHub secret](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository) named `PYPI_API_TOKEN`.

+There is also a GitHub Action that performs a test publish to [test PyPI](https://test.pypi.org/) to allow for a test deployment without affecting PyPI.
+You will need a separate token for test PyPI which can be saved in a GitHub secret names `TEST_PYPI_API_TOKEN`

 ## Further guidance